 But I won’t… because that sounds like way too much work.
 So instead, here I am sharing my genius recipe for free on the blog, so y’all can make it for yourselves lol.

 This time of year, I love using chaat sauce on fresh fruit.
 I love chaat masala and will sometimes sprinkle it on fruit (watermelon, sliced bananas, mango, you name it).
 But this chaat sauce takes fruit salad to another level.
 My recipe for fruit chaat will be coming to a blog near you soon (my blog. this blog guys!).
 Update: here is my recipe for Fruit Chaat!

-This recipe is actually one I created three years ago – I shared it in my first eBook, South Asian Persuasion, and I’m just now sharing it on the blog.
-If you’re interested in other awesome recipes then be sure to check out my book 🙂
+This recipe is one I created three years ago – I shared it in my first eBook, South Asian Persuasion, and I’m just now sharing it on the blog.
+If you’re interested in other awesome recipes, then be sure to check out my book 🙂

 I know you will love my chaat sauce a lot… like, A LOT.
 So feel free to leave me a comment raving about how awesome this sauce is 😉

-- Combine all of the ingredients, including the freshly ground cumin into a small saucepan over medium heat.
+- Combine all of the ingredients into a small saucepan over medium heat.